Bud Cramer: Early life

 Cramer was born and raised in Huntsville, Alabama.
 Known as Bud by his classmates, he earned a Bachelor of Arts in 1969 and a Juris Doctor degree from the University of Alabama School of Law in 1972.
 After graduating, he joined the Army as a tank officer.
 He served at Fort Knox, Kentucky, and remained a member of the Army Reserve from 1976 to 1978.

-A widower, Cramer has a daughter, Hollan Lanier; two grandsons, Dylan and Mason; and a granddaughter, Patricia.
-He is a member of the United Methodist Church, and taught Sunday school classes to young people for many years.

 Early political career

 In 1973, Cramer was appointed assistant district attorney in Madison County, a position he held until going into private practice in 1975.
 He remained in private practice until 1980, when he challenged the incumbent Madison County District Attorney and won at age 33.

-He was district attorney from 1981 to 1990, until Rep. Ronnie Flippo ran unsuccessfully for governor.
-Cramer ran for the vacant Congressional seat and won.
-In 1985, he founded the National Children's Advocacy Center, a child-friendly environment for abused children.
-He was briefly considered for a post in the Bush administration in 2001.
+In 1985, he founded the National Children's Advocacy Center, a child-friendly environment for abused children, an effort for which he was honored at the White House by President Ronald Reagan in 1987.